 The Texas legislature codified this criminal offense in Texas Penal Code Section 25.08.
 The legislature did not update this law in 2023, but did update this law in the prior legislative session in 2021 by making a nonsubstantive reference change.

-The Penal Code codifies the Texas Sale or Purchase of Child law under Title 6 “Offenses Against The Family,” Chapter 25 “Offenses Against The Family.”
+The Penal Code classifies the Texas Sale or Purchase of Child law under Title 6 “Offenses Against The Family,” Chapter 25 “Offenses Against The Family.”
 This chapter includes crimes that focus on familial, parent, and spousal relationships.
 Some of the offenses relate to sexual or violent behavior, while others deal with custody and possession of children.
 Learn more about the Texas offense of Sale or Purchase of Child below.

 What is the current Texas law about Sale or Purchase of Child?